Wildapfel/portfolio/README.md

 # portfolio
-This is my bioinformatics portfolio, where I show a collection of my analysis of biological data.
+This is my bioinformatics portfolio, where I show a selection of my analysis of biological data.